mariunaise/HDA-Thesis/content/SMHD.typ

 ) $

 @fig:tmhd_reconstruct illustrates the basic idea behind the Two-Metric method.
 Using the helper data, we will move the bounds of the original quantizer (@fig:tmhd_example_enroll) one octile to each side, yielding two new quantizers.
-The advantage of this method comes from moving the point of uncertainty away from our readout position.
+The advantage of this method comes from moving the point of uncertainty away from our enrollment-time readout.